-Snapshot Mode
+Snapshot Mode using external triggering

-In this mode the detector will initiate a sensor reset at the rising edge of the trigger input and succeeding to this it will read-out the sensor at the falling edge.

-The sensor reset is actually a normal read-out of the sensor but the data is discarded.
+In Snapshot mode the detector will initiate a detector reset at rising edge of the trigger signal applied to the trigger input.
+Succeeding to this it will readout the detector at the falling edge of the trigger signal on the trigger input.
+The detector reset is actually a normal readout of the detector, but the data is discarded.

-The trigger output indicates the Exposure Time when no reset or read-out of the sensor occurs.
+The trigger output indicates the Exposure Time when no reset or readout of the detector occurs.

-To allow sufficient time for the sensor reset, the delay between rising edge of the trigger input and when the detector is exposed to x-ray should equal or higher to the reset time of the sensor (D).
+To allow sufficient time for the sensor reset, the delay between rising edge of the trigger input and when the detector is exposed to x-ray should equal to or higher than the reset time of the detector (D).